jeanmichelthompson/turtleometer/README.md

 Run `npm run electron-build` to open as a desktop application.

+## Packaging

+To package the desktop application, run `npm run pack`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.